Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Introduction

 Despite their utility, deriving informative, predictive, and executable GRNs remains challenging.
 Traditionally, constructing GRNs requires integrating evidence from gene perturbation experiments, a process that is labour-intensive, time-consuming, and costly \cite{Peter2012}.
 Notable progress has been made through automated formal reasoning, which has successfully identified minimal GRNs underlying naive pluripotency in mice, accurately predicting outcomes for a substantial fraction of new experiments \cite{Dunn2014, Yordanov2016}.
 However, such approaches have been limited by the scale of data and the reliance on low-throughput measurements.

-The advent of single-cell profiling technologies has dramatically expanded the capacity to study cellular differentiation at unprecedented resolution. scRNA-seq, in particular, provides high-coverage, flexible, and accurate measurements of gene expression, enabling robust clustering and pseudotime inference \cite{Babtie2017, Fiers2018, Pratapa2020}.
-These datasets facilitate the derivation of more precise and high-throughput GRNs.
-While formal reasoning approaches have successfully inferred executable GRNs from single-cell quantitative PCR (scqPCR) data \cite{Hamey2017}, leveraging scRNA-seq remains underdeveloped. scRNA-seq presents challenges, including dropout effects and reduced sensitivity for lowly expressed TFs, but offers significant advantages in data richness and flexibility.
-Despite these opportunities, the field lacks an integrated platform for inferring, simulating, and analyzing executable GRNs directly from single-cell transcriptomic data \cite{heydari2022iqcell}.
+The introduction of single-cell profiling technologies have made the study of cellular differentiation a lot easier. scRNA-seq provides high-coverage, flexible, and accurate measurements of gene expression, ensuring robust clustering and pseudotime inference \cite{Babtie2017, Fiers2018, Pratapa2020}.
+The availability of scRNA-seq datasets ensure that GRNs are implemented in a more efficient manner.
+However, there is still a limitation on the use of scRNA-seq. scRNA-seq can offer advantages in data richness and flexibility; however, it is disadvantaged by dropout effects and reduced sensitivity for lowly expressed TFs.
+Furthermore, the scRNA-seq field lacks an integrated platform for inferring, simulating, and analyzing executable GRNs directly from single-cell transcriptomic data \cite{heydari2022iqcell}.

-scATAC-seq and Cellular Indexing of Transcriptomes and Epitopes by sequencing (CITE-seq) are other powerful techniques that provide complementary insights into cellular states by profiling chromatin accessibility and surface protein expression, respectively.
-These methodologies enable high-resolution, multi-dimensional analyses of single cells, facilitating a deeper understanding of cellular heterogeneity and regulatory mechanisms.

-scATAC-seq is an advanced technique that assesses chromatin accessibility by measuring the integration of Tn5 transposase into open chromatin regions within individual nuclei.
-This approach allows researchers to identify regulatory elements such as promoters and enhancers, and to infer transcription factor activity and cell-type-specific regulatory networks.
-The method has been instrumental in elucidating the epigenetic underpinnings of various biological processes, including cell differentiation, disease progression, and response to environmental stimuli \cite{buenrostro2015, li2021, gur2025}.

-CITE-seq combines single-cell RNA sequencing with the measurement of surface protein expression by incorporating antibody-derived tags into the sequencing process.
-This integration allows for the simultaneous profiling of gene expression and protein levels in individual cells, providing a comprehensive view of cellular identity and function.
-The technique has been widely adopted in immunology, oncology, and developmental biology to dissect complex cellular populations and identify novel biomarkers \cite{stoeckius2017, chen2025, tjoonk2023}.

-The integration of scRNA-seq, scATAC-seq and CITE-seq data offers a holistic view of cellular states by linking chromatin accessibility with gene expression and protein profiles.
-This multi-omics approach enables the identification of regulatory elements that control gene expression and elucidates how these elements influence cellular phenotypes.
-Computational tools like Seurat and Harmony can facilitate integration across modalities, enabling identification of cell types and states \cite{stoeckius2017, li2021}.

-scRNA-seq, scATAC-seq and CITE-seq are transformative technologies that, when used together, offer a powerful platform for dissecting the complexities of cellular regulation.
-Their integration facilitates a multi-dimensional analysis of single cells, providing deeper insights into the molecular basis of health and disease.
-As these technologies continue to evolve, they hold the promise of uncovering novel therapeutic targets and advancing personalized medicine strategies.